Master of Public Administration Washington, D.C.

 There are no additional fees to participate in MPA-DC.

-Indicate your academic and career goals, your interest in the John Glenn College of Public Affairs, and how your education and work experience qualify you for admission.
-There is no length requirement for the personal statement.
+Please write a personal statement that outlines your interest in the John Glenn College of Public Affairs and how your education and work experience qualify you for admission.

 *If you are an internal transfer student who started an Ohio State degree that you do not plan to complete before entering the Glenn College, please describe why you do not plan to complete your current degree (e.g., unable to pass qualifying exams, change in research interests), and why you think that the Glenn College is a better fit.